DPDK/dpdk/doc/guides/prog_guide/ivshmem_lib.rst

 -----------------------------------------------

 When considering the use of IVSHMEM for sharing memory, security implications need to be carefully evaluated.
-IVSHMEM is not suitable for untrusted guests, as IVSHMEM is essentially a window into the host processs memory.
+IVSHMEM is not suitable for untrusted guests, as IVSHMEM is essentially a window into the host process memory.
 This also has implications for the multiple VM scenarios.
 While the IVSHMEM library tries to share as little memory as possible, it is quite probable that data designated for one VM might also be present in an IVSMHMEM device designated for another VM.